hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 ### Ignore File Not Found

-When you create a mapping without a schema, the location specified by the `path` option is expected to contain at least one file matching the `glob`, otherwise an exception is thrown.
+When you create a mapping without a column list, the location specified by the `path` option is expected to contain at least one file matching the `glob`, otherwise an exception is thrown.
 This is to avoid hard to catch mistakes, such as typos.
 If you simply want to return zero results set